byronfichardt/ai-commit/README.md

 - `--main`: Generate a summary for merging to main branch
 - `--copy`: Copy the summary to clipboard
 - `--output`: Output file path to save the summary
-- `--working-dir`: Specify the working directory
+- `--working-dir`: Specify the working directory (required when using Laravel Sail)

 ### GitHub Action Integration